michaeldmcqueen/surgeryonsunday.org/pages/about/patient-.md

 We would like to thank the Surgery on Sunday program and all the volunteers involved for accepting our son for gallbladder surgery. &nbsp;Everyone we came into contact with there was so amazingly nice to our family and our son was in greats hands from start to finish. &nbsp;Special thanks, of course, to Dr. Iocono for his excellent surgical skill and the ideas to get us into the program in the first place. &nbsp;We could not have asked for a better outcome.
 There really aren’t enough ways to thank everyone for the kindness and caring we experienced during our time of need for our son. &nbsp;Heather G, patient’s mother

 Thank you for taking your time away from your family and friends to help me through a tough, painful time.
 It means everything to me and my family! &nbsp;Patient Kimberly S.

+Special thanks, of course, to Dr. Iocono for his excellent surgical skill and the ideas to get us into the program in the first place. &nbsp;We could not have asked for a better outcome.
+There really aren’t enough ways to thank everyone for the kindness and caring we experienced during our time of need for our son. &nbsp;Heather G, patient’s mother

+Thank you for taking your time away from your family and friends to help me through a tough, painful time.
+It means everything to me and my family! &nbsp;Patient Kimberly S.

+<br>&nbsp;

+I have had 2 surgeries on my wrist and both have been done by Surgery on Sunday.
+It is a wonderful place and the doctors and all the staff that are there are great.
+The most wonderful thing that these people have done. &nbsp;I don't know how to say thank you for all that you have done.
+Patient Mashana E.

+Patient Sharon H.

+My gratitude is twofold: First, when I visited Dr. Moore’s office, you identified a blood pressure problem that I was not aware I had.
+Although I had visited the Clinic, twice, they somehow missed this entirely.
+After visiting your office, I learned that it was,

+in fact, dangerously high.
+That led me to the Georgetown Hospital’s Medical Mission in

+Georgetown.
+Thanks to you, and in no small part to them, my blood pressure is now

+nicely under control.

+Second, but most importantly, you removed the growth I had been most worried about.

+What I had assumed (wrongly) would be a short visit to a room where I would get a

+couple of shots and a little minor surgery, turned into a morning-long process where I

+was given the utmost care and attention.
+I was overwhelmed at the way you, your

+surgical staff and volunteers literally poured out their welcome, their attention, and

+good will upon me.

+I do recall someone asking me if I“ worry.”
+I know there must be thousands of people, just like me, who worry because we cannot afford health insurance, and thus, go without necessary care.
+It is people like you and your volunteers who are really making a difference in the lives of people like me.
+May you never lose that desire to serve your fellow Kentuckians.
+I know your efforts have relieved some of my worry.
+I have had various people ask me about my bandage and I have been so happy to tell my story about Surgery on Sunday and your efforts on my behalf.

+Every morning, I now rise to see that the growth is gone from my face.
+It feels like such

+a gift for which I will always be grateful.
+I find myself smiling more often these days.

+My scar will be a reminder that I should always be prepared to pass on goodwill, either by kind word or deed, to someone else who may need it.